Zainab-Qadeer150/Verified-2D-FEM-Diffusion-Solver/README.md

 ## Future Development

-The verified diffusion solver will be extended to coupled concentrations of hydrogen and hydroxide ions.
+This verified diffusion solver will provide the foundation for a separate advanced project on coupled hydrogen-ion and hydroxide-ion transport.

-The pH is calculated from the hydrogen-ion concentration using
+In the future coupled model, pH will be calculated from the hydrogen-ion concentration using

 ```math
 \mathrm{pH}